curioswitch/curiostack/tools/cloudbuild-github/README.md

 This will prompt you for information about your repository, including an access token for working with your GitHub repository (see details about tokens [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)).
-It will then write out an `index.js` and `config.yml` file that will be used by the webhook, deploy the cloud functions, and set up the repository webhook.
+It will then write out an `index.tsx` and `config.yml` file that will be used by the webhook, deploy the cloud functions, and set up the repository webhook.
 That's it.

 If you update the configuration, just run deploy again.